-time-based profile - A user profile used by both the NT and LDAP authentication methods to give a user a time limit on his/her Internet connection.
+time-based profile - A user profile used by both the NT and LDAP authentication methods to give a user a time limit on his/her Internet access to specified library categories.

 time profile - A customized filtering profile set up to be effective at a specified time period for designated users.